Wolf Minerals: The Hemerdon Project

-The Hemerdon Tungsten and Tin Project was Wolf Minerals' core asset.
+The Tungsten and Tin Project was Wolf Minerals' core asset.
 It is located near Plymouth in the County of Devon in the southwest of the UK.

 At the time, Wolf identified the Hemerdon project as a potentially major new source of global tungsten supply.
 It acquired the project in December 2007 and has conducted extensive exploration programs and established a large JORC Resource inventory and completed a successful Definitive Feasibility Study, in 2011.
 The DFS identified Hemerdon as a highly economic potential producer of low-cost tungsten and was based on a two-stage open pit with an initial 10-year life, and a 3Mtpa concentrator with associated infrastructure.
 The open-pit dimensions are 800m in length x 450m in width x 230m in depth.

 Wolf awarded all major contracts for the project; the Engineering-Procurement-Construction (EPC) contract was awarded the GR Engineering Services Ltd (ASX: GNG) and the Mining Services contract (with the exception of Drill & Blast) was awarded to CA Blackwell (Contracts) Ltd. All permits required to develop and operate the mine were in place.
 Production commenced in 2015.

 The mineralisation is characterised by sheeted greisen veining and stockworks containing wolframite and cassiterite.
 The vein system is hosted within a dyke-like granite body.
 The mineralisation starts from the surface and is contained within the steeply dipping granite body flanked by metamorphosed sediments.